 Organized Kids Bedroom: Places to Hold All of Their Accessories!

 I love this headband and hair clip holder made from a picture frame!
-(From Mom & Wife) You can check out how we use a vase in my daughters' bathroom to hold headbands here at our house!
+(From Mom & Wife) (link no longer exists)

 I love this creative way of organizing boys baseball hats!
 (From Jenna Burger) Much better than having them hanging off of the corners of their desks!

 How cool are these silverware trays that have been painted, decorated with scrapbook paper and then hung on the wall to hold girls jewelry and accessories?
 (Tutorial over on Tatertots & Jello) You can find wooden silverware trays here to create your own!

 An Organized Kids Bedroom Needs Places for Books!